 Rights: Free Press, North America

 MARRIAGE, AND OTHER ACTS OF CHARITY (2010)

-From helping newlywed couples make amends after their first fight to preparing herself for her second marriage, Braestrup offers her experience and insights into what it truly means to share your life with someone, from the first kiss to the last straw, for better or for worse.
+As a minister, Kate Braestrup regularly performs weddings.
+She has also, at 44, been married twice and widowed once, and accordingly has much to say about life after the ceremony.
+From helping a newlywed couple make amends after their first fight to preparing herself for her second marriage, Braestrup offers her insights and experiences on what it truly means to share your life with someone, from the first kiss to the last straw, for better or for worse.

 Rights: Little, Brown, North America